tpeterka/mpas-o-workflow/README.md

 # cores_per_node = 4
 ```

-### First time: create a test case for the executable
+### Create a test case for MPAS-Ocean

 Assumes that `load_dev_compass_1.4.0-alpha.2.sh` is the name of the conda environment load script created initially
+Also assumes the test case being created is a 10km default baroclinic channel.
+Other test cases would be named similarly.
+See the [Compass docs](https://mpas-dev.github.io/compass/latest/users_guide/quick_start.html) for more information.
+The `compass list` command shows all available test cases (after loading the compass environment).
 Set `/path_to/compass-baroclinic-test` below where you want the test case to be created.

 ```